robbierayas/movie/production/audio/TTS_README.md

    Select which voices to download (you can choose multiple or 'all')

-3. Voice files will be automatically placed in the `voices/` directory
+3. Voice files will be automatically placed in the `production/audio/voices/` directory (shared across all movies)

 ## Character Voice Configuration